RIVER THAMES – North to LECHLADE or South to ABINGDON

 The Oxford Canal is a 78 mile long (126 km) narrow canal in central England, built between 1769 and 1790, linking Oxford, on the River Thames, with Coventry via Banbury and Rugby.
 It connects the River Thames at Oxford to the Grand Union Canal at the villages of Braunston and Napton-on-the-Hill.
 It also links with the Coventry Canal at Hawkesbury Junction in Bedworth just North of Coventry.
 The Canal passes mainly through Oxfordshire, Northamptonshire and Warwickshire countryside, and is often considered to be one of the most scenic canals in Britain.

-The canal was once an important artery of trade between the English Midlands and London but is now highly popular among pleasure boaters.
+Once an important artery of trade between the English Midlands and London but is now highly popular among pleasure boaters.
 North of Napton-on-the-Hill the canal forms part of the Warwickshire ring.

 Cruising along the Oxford Canal, characterised by its quaint lift bridges, pretty canal side villages such as Cropredy, is idyllic; you can either cruise south to the city of Oxford with its many dreaming spires and Colleges and on to the River Thames, enjoying the upper reaches to the village of Lechlade or proceed east to Henley-on-Thames and Windsor.